Carnaux/NFT-Marker-Creator/README.md

 Check out the wiki to learn how to generate good markers! https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers

-If any errors occours please open a issue.
+If any errors occours, please, open a issue.

+## ZFT File

+The zft file compresses the iset, fset and fset3 files into one!

 ## Node version